 The Town is responsible for a number of historic wells.
 Provincial regulations require wells to be decommissioned, if not in use.
-The Town recognized a liability in the amount of \$12,600 relating to the decommissioning of historic wells, as estimated at January 1, 2023.
-The estimated liability remains unchanged on December 31, 2023.
-This obligation was expensed on the Statement Operations and Accumulated Surplus, as the underlying asset is no longer in productive use.
+This obligation was expensed on the Statement Operations and Accumulated Surplus, as the underlying assets are no longer in productive use.